How Does A Electronic Thermometer Work

 The evolution of thermometers has been a journey from bulky, slow, and potentially hazardous devices to sleek, rapid, and safe instruments.

 • Mercury Thermometers: In the 18th century, Daniel Gabriel Fahrenheit invented the mercury thermometer, which became the standard for over two centuries.
 Mercury's uniform expansion with temperature made it a reliable indicator.
-However, mercury is toxic, and broken thermometers posed a health hazard.
+Still, mercury is toxic, and broken thermometers posed a health hazard.

 • Modern Advancements: Today's electronic thermometers incorporate sophisticated algorithms, improved sensor technology, and wireless connectivity.
 Infrared (IR) thermometers, which measure temperature without contact, have become increasingly popular, especially during pandemics.